ubyssey/volunteer/getting-started/testing.md

 Add the database to the fixtures folder in tests_ubyssey directory.
 Then you can start the static live server that Django provides which runs in the background and feed it the database you created as a fixture.
 Then you can do the test setup similar to what is done in tests.py file in tests_ubyssey directory.
-For more details kindly refer to the Django testing documentation [Django Testing Tools](https://docs.djangoproject.com/en/5.0/topics/testing/tools/)  and selenium documentation [Selenium Python API Docs](https://www.selenium.dev/selenium/docs/api/py/api.html) for detailed instructions on creating test cases.
+For more details kindly refer to the [Django testing documentation](https://docs.djangoproject.com/en/5.0/topics/testing/tools/)  and [selenium documentation](https://www.selenium.dev/selenium/docs/api/py/api.html) for detailed instructions on creating test cases.

 # Testing Setup